mozilla/source-map/CONTRIBUTING.md

 Thank you for your interest in contributing to this library!
 Contributions are very appreciated.

+If you want help or mentorship, reach out to us in a GitHub issue, or over Matrix in [source-map on mozilla.org](https://matrix.to/#/#source-map:mozilla.org) and introduce yourself.

 ---

 <!-- `npm run toc` to regenerate the Table of Contents -->